tdbianco/starter-hugo-academic/content/post/2021-07-26-essential-demo-of-a-multilevel-mixed-model/index.en.md

 # Why a Multilevel/Mixed Model?

 As it is obvious from the above table, we have several measurements for each subject taken across the week.
 Differently from the tests we are more used to, such as Anova, we do not calculate averages or collapse observations on a condition: the more data points per subject we have, the better.
-[We are going to fit the model directly on this table]{.ul}.
+We are going to fit the model directly on this table.
 Let's have a look at the data:

 ```{r}
 linep <- ggplot(data=sleepstudy, aes(y=Reaction, x=Days, color=Subject, group=Subject)) +